Paying the full cost of care

 Get advice on benefits you are entitled to

-Welfare benefits helpline can offer advice on help towards care costs.
+Welfare benefits helpline can offer advice on benefits that can help towards care costs.
 These include Attendance Allowance and Personal Independence Payments.

-Find out how long your capital will last
+Find out how long your savings will last

-Find out how long your savings and capital will last before you are eligible for support from us.
-Answer a few simple questions using our Capital Depletion Checker.
+Find out how long your savings and capital will last before you are eligible for financial support from us.
+Answer a few simple questions using our capital depletion checker.

 Deferred payment scheme for care home costs